-The Health Program collected information from 1,055 individuals (male & female, all ages) in Chogoria at the start of the public health program.
+The HopeCore health program collected information from 1,055 individuals (male & female, all ages) in Chogoria at the start of the public health program.

 Here are the highlights: